 Even the physiatrist has orthopaedic skills and can prescribe the use of orthotics or braces and other aids to the rehabilitation process.

 The doctors and the Isokinetic rehabilitation staff are always in contact with all the major orthopaedic surgeons and best hospital in orthopaedics in London, Italy and all around the world, to ensure rapid and complete transmission of clinical information relating to patients operated on or already followed by other specialists.

 At the Isokinetic physiotherapy centres the Sports doctors and Physiatrists are available for you as the first point of contact.

 undertakes the first consultation during which the clinical history taking and clinical testing takes place: the doctor asks a series of questions and performs tests to understand the source of the discomfort or pain

 prescribes any diagnostic tests or further examinations (ultrasound, X-ray, MRI, CT scan) useful for a more complete diagnosis

-carries out the rehabilitative diagnosis, ie. Clarifies the origin of the pain or symptoms, outlines the clinical situation and the extent of the pathology or the damage caused by the trauma
+carries out the rehabilitative diagnosis, ie. Clarifies the origin of the pain or symptoms, outlines the clinical situation and the extent of the pathology or the damage caused by the trauma or injury

 prescribes the personalised rehabilitation protocol and sets the recovery objectives to be achieved through integrated therapies and treatments